miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 ---
 layout: post
 page-title: Agile software development with a corporation
-title: Agile development inside a Waterfall
+title: Agile development in a Waterfall
-subtitle: An Agile project example working in a waterfall environment
+subtitle: An Agile project that works in a corporate environment
 ---

 I have worked for about a year for one of the key customers of our Shanghai branch, I consider it a success story of Agile development.

-Like a sturdy dandelion, our project is a successful Agile project in an environment that is not friendly to iterative development.

-Also, much like our dandelion, our project cannot be compared to one of the other projects with more resources or which exist in a more "product-oriented" environment, in which time-and-materials billing is the norm.
-However, our users and team members are satisfied, and our customer respects us and keeps working with us.

 ## The challenge